-Commencing January 1, 2018, in recognition of multiple disasters throughout the State in recent years including Presidentially-declared disasters in 56 of the 64 parishes after the March and August 2016 floods, the PSH PBV program will operate State-wide to serve households with living situations disrupted by Louisiana Presidentially-declared disasters.
+Commencing January 1, 2018, in recognition of multiple disasters throughout the state in recent years including Presidentially declared disasters in 56 of the 64 parishes after the March and August 2016 floods, the PSH Project-Based Voucher (PBV) program will operate state-wide to serve households with living situations disrupted by Louisiana Presidentially declared disasters.

 A majority of Other Disaster Displacees have identification numbers from FEMA.
-This number serves as documentation that an applicant is an Other Disaster Displacee.
+This number serves as documentation that an applicant is on other disaster displacee.
 The applicant should provide a copy of a letter from FEMA which includes this number and certifies their status.
-The applicant may present alternative government agency or other documentation acceptable to LHA that the applicant has had its living situation disrupted by a Louisiana Presidentially-declared disaster.
+The applicant may present alternative government agency or other documentation acceptable to Louisiana Housing Authority (LHA) that the applicant has had its living situation disrupted by a Louisiana Presidentially declared disaster.

-4.8 LDH or Designee Review of Applicant Tenancy History
+4.8 LDH or its Designee Review of Applicant Tenancy History

-While the formal screening will be done by the Owner/Property Manager, in order to best position an applicant to have their referral accepted by the Owner/Property Manager, LDH or designee are strongly urged to do pre-screening (in addition to the steps needed to determine eligibility).
-With information about an applicant's past history when such history may lead to screening out by the Owner, LDH or designee can work with the applicant to fashion requests for reasonable accommodations and identify other factors which might help mitigate past issues and otherwise help "market" the applicant to the Property Manager or Owner of the development.
+While the formal screening will be done by the owner/property manager, in order to best position an applicant to have their referral accepted by the owner/property manager, LDH or its designee are strongly urged to do pre-screening (in addition to the steps needed to determine eligibility).
+With information about an applicant's past history when such history may lead to screening out by the owner, LDH or its designee can work with the applicant to fashion requests for reasonable accommodations and identify other factors which might help mitigate past issues and otherwise help "market" the applicant to the property manager or owner of the development.

-Problematic past history can be appealed on the basis of reasonable accommodation or the applicant can argue mitigating factors.
-It is important that LDH or designee review a copy of the development's tenant selection plan to determine how they screen applicants and what types of appeals are offered.
+Problematic past history can be appealed on the basis of reasonable accommodation, or the applicant can argue mitigating factors.
+It is important that LDH or its designee review a copy of the development's Tenant Selection Plan to determine how they screen applicants and what types of appeals are offered.

-4.8.1 Example of reasonable accommodation
+4.8.1 Example of Reasonable Accommodation

 Applicant has a criminal record for possession of an illegal substance.
-Applicant with help of LDH or designee argues that that at that time, applicant was a substance abuser.
+Applicant with help of LDH or its designee argues at that time, applicant was a substance abuser.
 Since that time the applicant has become clean and sober.
 Applicant can provide evidence of this (AA medallions, letter from social worker or program), and length of sobriety.
 If supportive, applicant can show limited time of abuse, limited number of criminal records, no record for possession for sale, just use, etc.